bloomberg/container-timing/chrome-extension/README.md

 ---

-This project was bootstrapped with [Chrome Extension CLI](https://github.com/dutiyesh/chrome-extension-cli)
+This folder was bootstrapped with [Chrome Extension CLI](https://github.com/dutiyesh/chrome-extension-cli)